MNSGC-Ballooning/VentArrow/README.md

 HBS	   | Set hasBurst to true				 | Send to tell system burst has occured if not detected automatically

+NBS	   | Set hasBurst to false				 | Send to reenable auto cut functionality if a false burst is detected/sent

 OT*xyy | Open vent for *x min, yy sec		 | May contain any number of digits after OT, but hundreds digit and greater are minutes

 AT*x   | Add *x minutes to failsafe          | Adds time before attempting automatic cutdown.
 May contain any number of digits